RESTyard/RESTyard/README.md

 Also the Extension needs a `IActionContextAccessor` service to work.

 ## Key concepts
-The Extensions allow to build a restful web server without building a Siren C# class by hand and assigning URI's to Links and embedded Entities.
+The Extensions allow you to build a restful web server without building a Siren C# class by hand and assigning URIs to Links and embedded Entities.
 For this the Extensions provide two main components: the `HypermediaObject` class and new RouteAttributes extending the Web Api RouteAttributes.

 HypermediaObjects returned from Controllers will be formatted as Siren.
-All contained referenced HypermediaObjects (e.g. Links and embedded Entities), Actions, and Parameter types (of Actions) are automatically resoved and propperly inserted into the Siren document, by looking up attributed routes.
+All contained referenced HypermediaObjects (e.g. Links and embedded Entities), Actions, and Parameter types (of Actions) are automatically resolved and properly inserted into the Siren document, by looking up attributed routes.

 ### HypermediaObject
 This is the base class for all entities (in Siren format) which shall be returned from the server.
 They will be formatted as Siren Hypermedia by the included formatter.
 An Example from the demo project CarShack: